swlaschin/fsadvent2016book/2016-12-02-Kristian_Schmidt/index.md

 which is just a labeled float array with a length somewhere between 1 and 120.
 We allocate on the order of XX millions of these every time we run the program.

 While a standard array is inherently mutable, we have defined the standard operators (+, -, *, /) for a `Cashflow` such that they create a new `Cashflow` with a new underlying array each time.
 So we get the benefits of immutability at the price of the developers having to know not to manually manipulate the underlying arrays.
-It’s not the guarantee you’d get from using a linked list, but in our case the trade off makes sense.
+It's not the guarantee you'd get from using a linked list, but in our case the trade off makes sense.

-There’s no doubt we could achieve better performance by just using a few arrays per policy and manipulating them over and over again.
-But when you factor in the added development time for the inevitable bug hunting and having to write a test suite to test all sorts of weird interactions, we deemed it wasn’t worth it.
-Now that we’ve started using the model in production, I’m happy to say that it ended up being fast enough for our use.
+There's no doubt we could achieve better performance by just using a few arrays per policy and manipulating them over and over again.
+But when you factor in the added development time for the inevitable bug hunting and having to write a test suite to test all sorts of weird interactions, we deemed it wasn't worth it.
+Now that we've started using the model in production, I'm happy to say that it ended up being fast enough for our use.

 ## ToString()

 Our output is just a csv file with a bunch of numbers and identifiers in them.
 Some of these identifiers are just the `ToString` method of a discriminated union without any data attached.
-Starting out, I thought I’d be really smart and implemented `ToString()` like this:
+Starting out, I thought I'd be really smart and implemented `ToString()` like this:

 ```fsharp
 type Example =